puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

   - `compress` Whether to compress the output with **gzip** compression.
 Once the collection is complete the output directory will be compressed with **zip** compression.
+  - `timeline` Whether to timeline the parsed data.
+This forces the output format to JSONL and is compatible with [Timesketch](https://timesketch.org/)
   - `endpoint_id` An ID assigned to the endpoint.
 This can be any string value
   - `collection_id` A number assigned to the collection.
 This can be any postive number